-Carnegie Mellon University challenges the curious and passionate to imagine and deliver work that matters.
+Carnegie Mellon University challenges the curious and passionate to imagine and deliver research that matters.

 A private, global research university, Carnegie Mellon stands among the world's most renowned educational institutions, and sets its own course.
 Start the journey here.